CCMS-UCSD/GNPSDocumentation/docs/fileconversion_waters.md

 TBU

-## 3. How to convert Waters .Raw files to .mzML

-If you convert Waters .Raw files directly following our [guideline](https://ccms-ucsd.github.io/GNPSDocumentation/fileconversion/), you will find some strange things.

-Sometimes, Waters users find that the precursor m/z values are shifted severely, more than 0.01 Da.
-Here is the supposed reason:
-When you open your data in MassLynx, MassLynx will show you m/z values 'corrected' by Lockspray data.
-However, the correction will not be made on the raw data files themselves, so if you convert them, Lockspray will not be applied to the resulting .mzML files.
+UNIFI do not have any option for centroid mode acquisition, so your exported data will be continuum.

-If your data is continuum data (especially if you use UNIFI-based system), you can make a Lockspray correction during perfoming centroding via 'Accurate mass Measure' module of MassLynx.
+The data should be centroided, and during centroiding, you also can make a Lockspray correction via 'Accurate mass Measure' module of MassLynx.
 You can find it here:

 ![img](img/conversion/Waters_guide_1.png)

+## 3. How to convert Waters .Raw files to .mzML

+ProteoWizard msConvert has been updated several times, and the recent version resolved many problems known for Waters data conversion.

+[Here](https://www.dropbox.com/s/lqrqrqjwc8ubj3k/GNPS_Vendor_Conversion.zip?dl=1) is an updated version (with Proteowizard Release 3.0.21120)of the double-click converter we provided in our [guideline](https://ccms-ucsd.github.io/GNPSDocumentation/fileconversion/).

 TBU